noszczykmichal/book4u/README.md

 ## Project Status

-The project is finished, yet from time to time I might add some new feature.
+The project is finished, but from time to time, I might add some new features.

 ## Contact